 Great daylilies to grow

-When choosing daylily cultivars, there are numerous flower forms and shapes available at garden centres or online.
+When choosing daylily cultivars, like Happy Returns or Catherine Woodbury, you’ll learn there are numerous flower forms and shapes available at garden centres or online.
 From single flowering daylilies which have trumpet-shaped blooms to spider daylilies whose unique flowers have long, narrow petals.
 Read plant tags carefully to ensure you choose a daylily that blooms at the time you want and that will fit into your garden space.